newhinton/round-sync-documentation/src/dev/translate.md

 ## Android Studio
-At the moment, translations are only possible via the Android Studio String-Editor.
+The easiest way to edit translations is via the Android Studio Translations-Editor.
+You can open it by navigating to the `res`-folder in the project view (left sidebar).
+In there, select the `values` folder and open the `strings.xml`.
+Android Studio will now ask you to use the Editor.
+Select `Open editor` in the upper-right corner.

 ## Manually